 Wednesday, May 7, 2025 – Pre-CREF

-Ultimately: how close is the Caribbean to a hydrogen economy?
-Low-emission hydrogen is a new industry requiring resources, investment, and infrastructure.
-Not all islands have equal potential – which should lead, and which should wait?
+The key question is: how close is the Caribbean to realizing a hydrogen economy?
+Developing low-emission hydrogen requires significant resources, investment, and infrastructure.
+Not all islands have the same potential—some may lead, while others may need to wait.

 How to Register